Plenyx/PlenBotLogUploader/MAKE-CUSTOM-REMOTE-SERVER-README.md

 ## Ping test
 For "ping test" functionality to work you need to implement JSON response structure found in PlenyxAPI/PlenyxAPIPingTest.cs.

+Additionaly, your URL link needs to support /pingtest/ as the append to use the ping test.

 The JSON response structure is as follows:
 * status ***!***
   * code